ocdtrekkie/xrf_books_sandstorm/README.md

-# XRF Core Components for Sandstorm
+# XRF Books for Sandstorm

-XRF, which was backronymed into standing for Xtensible Resource Framework, is a PHP web application framework intended to support a variety of relatively dissimilar websites under a common format.
-XRF Core contains common files that will be necessary for any XRF-based Sandstorm app, such as the global files and common function files.
+XRF Books is a library cataloguing module for XRF.
+It's designed to handle multiple types of media such as books, e-books, movies, music, and video games.

 ## System Requirements

+* XRF 0.3a
-* PHP 7.0 or better
+* PHP 8.2 or better
 * MySQL